tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 a2ensite 014-artsyvisions.com-le-ssl.conf
 service apache2 reload
 ```
-At this point our server handles both http and https requests without redirection.
+At this point the site **is capable of handling** both http and https

-To set up redirection (**highly recommended**), skip to Step (3).
+requests (without redirection), but it will **not successfully handle** the
+https requests until we reload the server.

+To reload apache and smoke test using https on the site, proceed with Step (3).

 ## Step (2) Option (B): Creating a New Config File for Https